jcreek/AGameOfThronesTheBoardGame-12PlayerVersion/README.md

 Any components that need to be created (either by 3D printing or other means) are marked with a 🟥.

 - 🟩 Rulebook
-- 🟥 Custom Game Board
+- 🟥 Custom Game Board [two A0 prints]
 - 🟥 3D Printed Influence Track
 - 🟥 3D Printed Supply Track ??
 - 🟥 3D Printed Round Track ??